bacalhau-project/bacalhau/docs/intro.md

 💸 Bacalhau **reduces ingress/egress costs** since jobs are processed closer to the source.

 🤓 You can [mount your data anywhere](https://docs.bacalhau.org/#how-it-works) on your machine, and Bacalhau will be able to run against that data.

 💥 You can integrate with services running on nodes to run a jobs, such as on [DuckDB](https://docs.bacalhau.org/examples/data-engineering/DuckDB/).

 📚 Bacalhau operates at scale over parallel jobs.
 You can batch process petabytes (quadrillion bytes) of data.

-🎆 You can auto-generate art using a [Stable Diffusion AI model](https://www.waterlily.ai/) trained on the chosen artist’s original works.

 ## Fast Track ⏱️